dominikzaczek/ow-react/README.md

 2. If there is no property with corresponding title number provided in the url params, 404 component will be returned instead

 ## Improvements
 I decided to cap the time allocated to this task (180 minutes) to give you a realistic view of my skills.
-There are many things I would like to improve, including:
+There are certain things that I would like to improve - I am happy to discuss that if you would be interested in having a follow-up call.
-1. Making the components more reusable
-2. Improving the responsiveness
-3. Rewriting the challenge in TypeScript

 ## Afterword
 Thank you for giving me a chance to show my skills.
 I hope to hear back from you soon.